bsorrentino/PlantUML4iPad/README.md

 > Native PlantUML Editor thought for iPad providing a improved user experience to use this popular "diagram-as-code" tool

 This is a native PlantUML editor app for iPad.
-It allows using iPad to draw diagrams in effective way minimising use of typing on the keyboard providing a custom one with useful shortcuts. **From release 1.4.0, an AI for diagram authoring (through OpenAI) is available**.
+It allows using iPad to draw diagrams in effective way with a customised editor. **From release 1.4.0, an AI for diagram authoring (through OpenAI) is available**.

 _Promotional Text_ 🤞

-> This is (first?) native Plantuml editor App for iPad with AI capabilities.
+> This is a (first  🤔) native Plantuml Editor App for iPad with AI capabilities.
 Developed by a Plantuml lover to enjoy the writing of diagrams on this excellent device

 ## Features 🦾